-The term 'Offshore Account' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Offshore Account' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Offshore accounts are accounts that you have in a bank that is located in another country.
 The term originally came from banks and accounts that were found in the Channel Islands, which were literally off shore from Great Britain.
 Interestingly enough, the majority of offshore banks and offshore accounts are still found on islands to this day.

 Individuals and businesses might use offshore accounts for a variety of purposes.
 The popular conception of offshore accounts is that spies and criminals utilize them as places to store their cash.
 In fact, most offshore accounts are completely legitimate.
 People and even businesses have them as places to deposit their money, make investments, or use as trading accounts.
 When they are used as trading accounts, the person utilizes them to place online trades in stock markets.

 Offshore accounts can also be employed to hide assets from governments and taxes, even though this is not the case for most such offshore accounts.
 A number of offshore banking accounts exist, such as HSBC Offshore Banking in Gibralter, Barclays Offshore Banking in the island of Jersey, and Griffon Bank in the island of Dominica in the Caribbean.
 These accounts provide all types of services for the banking needs of people and businesses, one of which is Internet banking.